 "Platelet‑rich plasma (PRP) is a promising strategy for intervertebral disc degeneration (IDD).
 However, the short half‑life of growth factors released from PRP cannot continuously stimulate the degenerated discs.
 Combined use of PRP and bone marrow‑derived mesenchymal stem cells may repair the early degenerated discs in the long term for their synergistic reparative effect."5

 The use of stem cell introduction in degenerative disc disease has sparked a lot of excitement.
 This is shown by research suggesting stem cells influence, change and regrow the disc's healing environment.
 6

-I invite you to explore other research on this site or to ask your questions – use the form at the bottom.
+I invite you to explore other research on this site or to ask your questions.

 Please see my articles:

 - Back and Hip pain generators – the ligaments of the pelvis and spine